monitoringartist/dockbix-agent-xxl/README.md

 All reported issues, which are not really issues, but requests for support will be closed with reference to this README section.

+Known issue: a systems with recent kernel (4.8.4 and above) might have a problem to start agent properly (docker logs: terminated with signal 11).

 # Author

 [Devops Monitoring Expert](http://www.jangaraj.com 'DevOps / Docker / Kubernetes / AWS ECS / Google GCP / Zabbix / Zenoss / Terraform / Monitoring'),